ACCESS-NRI/ACCESS-MOPPy/docs/output.rst

     python mopper.py  -i ashwed1980_config.yaml run
     echo 'APP completed for exp ashwed1980.'

-.. dropdown:: mopper_log.txt

-    A log file capturing messages from the main `run` process

-.. dropdown::  update_db.py

-    A basic python code to update file status in the mopper.db database after a run

-.. dropdown:: maps
+* experiment-id.json
+  The json experiment file needed by CMOR to create the files

+* maps/
   A folder containing one json file for each CMOR table used, each file contains the mappings for all selected variables.

-.. dropdown:: tables
+* tables/
   A folder containing one json file for each CMOR table used, each file contains the CMOR definition for all selected variables.

-.. dropdown:: cmor_logs
+* mopper_log.txt
+  A log file capturing messages from the main `run` process

+* cmor_logs/
   A folder containing a log for each file created with cmor logging messages.

-.. dropdown:: variable_logs
+* variable_logs/
   A folder containing a log for each file created, detailing the processing steps and, if run in debug mode, debug messages.

+* update_db.py
+  A basic python code to update file status in the mopper.db database after a run